Tampa Environmental Site assessment

 Scope of Project

-The following section details the project’s scope, including information about the purpose, special terms, limitations, exceptions, assumptions, and any additional services provided within the environmental site assessment report.
+This section explains the project’s scope.
+It includes details about the purpose, special terms, limitations, exceptions, and assumptions.
+It also covers any extra services in the environmental site assessment report.
 It also outlines the methodology used in conducting the assessment.

 Site Data

-Under the site data subheading, you’ll find essential details about the property, including information about roads and other improvements on the land.
+Under the site data section, you will find important details about the property.
+This includes information about roads and other improvements on the land.
 It also lists adjoining properties and describes the current use of the site.
 This section is typically concise and straightforward.

 Interviews

-This information proves valuable during the Phase I ESA process, allowing us to focus our analysis on areas of the property where possible signs of contamination have been identified.
+This information is useful during the Phase I ESA process.
+It helps us focus on parts of the property where we see possible signs of contamination.

 Site History

-The site history section constitutes one of the most extensive parts of the ESA report, incorporating general information obtained from property records and historical data from previous ESAs.
+The site history section is one of the largest parts of the ESA report.
+It includes general information from property records and historical data from past ESAs.
 Additionally, data provided by current land users are listed within this section.

 Your SAR contains comprehensive data concerning a site’s attributes, including hydrogeology, geology, topography, and flood zone details.
-Utilizing this information allows for assessing whether the site is at high risk of contamination, which could originate from neighboring properties.
+Using this information helps to check if the site is at high risk of contamination.
+This risk could come from nearby properties.
 Additionally, it can inform future remediation efforts and guide other related initiatives.

 On-Site Assessment